neburnodrog/neburnodrog/README.md

 ### Hi there 👋

+Im the human named Ruben Karlsson.
+I started to talk with computers with Python during the 2020 pandemic.
+Always passionate about learning new things.
 <!--
 **neburnodrog/neburnodrog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.